emmanuel39hanks/FinalSpace_SpaceApps/README.md

 The project was created for the Space Apps Challenge.

+The project or whole idea of the web app is to help people easily understand the globe by using the NEO imagery data and the WorldWind APIs, using the two the web app is able to collect imagery from NEO and add the imagery layer to the digital globe, helping it's users easily analyze data like Active Fires, Solar Insolation, Vegetation Index and more.

 The project is hosted with Firebase and you can view it at: https://final-space-spaceapps.firebaseapp.com/

 to run the app locally simply: